Carlosbil/TheQuizzParty/README.md

 ## Project Structure

-- `python_server`: Holds the game logic implemented using Python with Flask.
+- `python_server`: Holds the game logic implemented using Python with Flask and Data Base
 - `questionary`: Holds the user interface of the game, implemented in React.

 ## Installation